iamdtang/backbone-data/README.md

 * Automatic Caching and Identity Mapping - If a model had already been loaded, asking for it a second time will always return the same object instance.
 This minimizes the number of round-trips to the server.
 * Provides a single point of entry for data access through the global variable _DS_
 * Works with existing Backbone models and collections.
-* Manages singletons for each collection type.
-Many times you'll need the same collection instance in multiple views.
-Just ask for a collection type from the store (_DS.getAll('person')_, _DS.findAll('person')_) and it will return/resolve with the same collection instance each time.
+* Manages singletons for models and each collection type.
+	* Many times you'll need the same collection instance in multiple views.
+Just ask for a collection type from the store (`DS.getAll('person')`, `DS.findAll('person')`) and it will return or resolve with the same collection instance each time.
+	* Maybe you have a single model instance in your application, like a `UserProfile` model.
+The data store can also manage it as a singleton so that you get the same `UserProfile` instance every time.
 * Load models into the store specified as incomplete (lacking details).
 Extra details about the model can be fetched and cached on subsequent requests.
 Particularly useful if your models have a lot of data that might not be needed.
 * Easily create new filtered collections
 * AMD compatible